nikolasovilj/energy_efficiency/README.md

 python app.py
 ```

-Use POST method to send data in the following form:
+Use POST method to send data as JSON:

 ```
 {